quattor/quattor.github.com/README.md

 page.
 Content you write should be posted there first with an invitation for review sent to the developers' mailing list.

 News items probably need only minimal review.
-Blog and Documentation entries may need longer and more detailed review by others in the developer community.
+Documentation entries may need longer and more detailed review by others in the developer community.
 Use your best judgement on how long to leave something in review before moving it into a visible category.